Shibu Baby John

-Shibu Baby John (born 27 July 1963) is an Indian politician, businessman, film producer and former Minister for Labour of the State Government of Kerala, India.
-He is former General Secretary of the state's Revolutionary Socialist Party (Baby John) party, which is based in Kerala.
-Now RSP (Baby John) merged with Revolutionary Socialist Party and he is now national committee member of RSP.
-On 21 February 2023, he was elected the Secretary of Revolutionary Socialist Party Kerala State Committee.
+Shibu Baby John (born 27 July 1963) is an Indian politician, businessman and film producer who is currently serving as the Minister for Forests, Wildlife Protection and Skill Development (KASE) in the Government of Kerala.
+He represents the Chavara Assembly constituency in the Kerala Legislative Assembly and is a senior leader of the Revolutionary Socialist Party (RSP).

+He previously served as the General Secretary of the Revolutionary Socialist Party (Baby John), a Kerala-based faction formed after a split in the RSP.
+Following the merger of RSP (Baby John) with the parent party, he became a member of the national committee of the RSP.
+On 21 February 2023, he was elected Secretary of the RSP Kerala State Committee.

 He is the son of former RSP leader Baby John and Annamma John.

 Personal life

-Shibu married Annie Constantine, a civil engineering graduate from TKM College of Engineering, on 17 January 1988 and the couple have two children.
+Shibu Baby John married Annie Constantine, a civil engineering graduate from TKM College of Engineering, Kollam, on 17 January 1988 and the couple have two children.
 He graduated with a B.Tech. from TKM College of Engineering, Kollam.
+After studies he ventured into the export business.

+Political career

-After his studies he ventured into the export business.
-In the 2001 Indian assembly elections he contested in Chavara constituency on the RSP ticket and won.
+In the 2001 Assembly election, he contested from Chavara constituency on the Revolutionary Socialist Party ticket and won.
 Chavara constituency is known for having supported Baby John for decades.
 He left the RSP and launched the Revolutionary Socialist Party (Baby John) in 2005.
-In the 2006 assembly election he lost to N.K.
-Premachandran of the RSP.
+In the 2006 Assembly election, he lost to N. K. Premachandran of the RSP.

-In the 2011 assembly election he defeated then state minister N.K.
-Premachandran with a lead of 6061 votes in the Chavara constituency, and was sworn in as a minister on 23 May 2011.
-But in 2014, both leaders merged their parties together, and this allowed Premachandran to join UDF and to pay way to Lok Sabha in the elections which soon followed.
-In 2016, he was defeated by Vijayan Pillai of Communist Marxist Party (CMP) Aravindakshan Fraction who is former panchayath member and district panchayath member of Chavara and son of veteran RSP leader N. Narayana Pillai.
+In the 2011 assembly election, he defeated then state minister N. K. Premachandran with a lead of 6,061 votes in the Chavara constituency, and was sworn in as a minister on 23 May 2011.
+However in 2014, both leaders merged their parties together, and this allowed Premachandran to join UDF and to pay way to Lok Sabha in the elections which soon followed.
+In 2016, he was defeated by N. Vijayan Pillai of Communist Marxist Party (Aravindakshan) who is former panchayath member and district panchayath member of Chavara and son of veteran RSP leader N. Narayana Pillai.

+Film career

+He produced 2024 Malayalam film Malaikottai Vaaliban directed by Lijo Jose Pellissery starring Mohanlal in titular role.
+The film was a Box office failure.
+He is now producing upcoming Mohanlal film directed by Dileesh Pothan.